 Reach Them Through Primary and Secondary Offers

-Your primary offer is for people who are ready to take action right now.
+Your primary offer is for a target audience that is ready to take action right now.
 What’s important to remember is that your initial offer is NOT a request to buy now.
 It is just to take one more step in the process.

-Maybe it is a free consultation, a free audit, a free session or an initial evaluation.
-Use something that engages the prospect and moves them along the line, but not something that involves a significant commitment or costs any money.
+Maybe it is a free consultation, a free audit, a free session, or an initial evaluation.
+Use something that engages the clients and moves them along the line, but not something that involves a significant commitment or costs any money.

-Your secondary offer is for prospects who are in information gathering mode and are not ready to make a purchasing decision right now.
-For them, you provide a ‘free report’ a ‘white paper’ or a download that you will give in exchange for their email address.
+Your secondary offer is for customers who are in the information-gathering mode and are not ready to make a purchasing decision right now.
+For them, you provide a ‘free report’ a ‘white paper’, or a download that you will give in exchange for their email address.

-Once you have someone’s email address, they are no longer a prospect they become a lead.
-These people have raised their hand to indicate they are interested and you now have a way of staying in touch with them, building trust and moving towards a next step in the buying relationship.
+Once you have someone’s email address, they are no longer a prospect customer they become a lead.
+These people have raised their hands to indicate they are interested and you now have a way of staying in touch with them, building trust, and moving towards the next step in the buying relationship.

 Step #3 in How to Sell Your Services Online – Qualify Your Lead

 Congratulations!
-You generated a website visitor, who stayed on your site long enough to become a prospect, who then saw an offer you posted, took action and has now become a lead.
+You generated a website visitor, who stayed on your site long enough to become a prospect customer, who then saw an offer you posted, took action, and has now become a lead.
 You’ve already done quite a bit.
 But don’t celebrate yet, you’ve still got some work to do before you have a sale.

 The way I see it, if you had to boil everything down, there are two main stages, lead generation and lead conversion, which can also be thought of as marketing and sales.